Introduction

 n

-is number of nodes the we use for the approximation of the solution.
+indicates the number of nodes used for approximating the solution.

 h

-is space step, i.e. distance between two consecutive nodes.
+refers to the space step, i.e., the distance between two consecutive nodes.

 time